 The Samsung Galaxy Watch 4 is available now in the US and UK where it went on sale on August 26, 2021.
-Those in Australia will get it on September 10.
+It's also out in Australia, which got it on September 10, 2021.

 There are two sizes of the Galaxy Watch 4.
 The smaller 40mm version costs $249.99 / £249 / AU$399 for the Bluetooth version, while the LTE version costs $299.99 / £289 / AU$499.